go-delve/delve/Documentation/usage/dlv_replay.md

 ```
       --accept-multiclient               Allows a headless server to accept multiple client connections via JSON-RPC or DAP.
       --allow-non-terminal-interactive   Allows interactive sessions of Delve that don't have a terminal as stdin, stdout and stderr
       --api-version int                  Selects JSON-RPC API version when headless.
-New clients should use v2.
+The only valid value is 2.
 Can be reset via RPCServer.SetApiVersion.
-See Documentation/api/json-rpc/README.md. (default 1)
+See Documentation/api/json-rpc/README.md. (default 2)
       --check-go-version                 Exits if the version of Go in use is not compatible (too old or too new) with the version of Delve. (default true)
       --headless                         Run debug server only, in headless mode.
 Server will accept both JSON-RPC or DAP client connections.
       --init string                      Init file, executed by the terminal client.